Skip to main content

 Copier machines play a crucial role in organizational processes, but their failure can result in increased printing overheads.
 The most common cases of a copier breakdown include paper jams, cartridge and toner inconsistencies, wrinkled pages, and spots or lines on the sheets.

-These problems increase the cost per print and other printing related costs in your organization.
-Uncontrolled printing expenses can add up to between 1-3% of the organization's total revenue.
+These problems increase your organization's cost per print and other printing-related costs.
+Uncontrolled printing expenses can add up to 1-3% of the organization's revenue.

-If your organization fails to track printing costs, you might be missing out on significant savings associated with print costs and environment management.
+If your organization fails to track printing costs, you might miss out on significant savings associated with print costs and environmental management.

 Four Easy Steps to Calculate your Printing Costs

-Calculating your current cost per print provides the basis of determining the total printing costs in your organization per quarter.
+Calculating your current cost per print determines the total printing costs in your organization per quarter.
 The easiest way to track the printing costs is to work with a print provider or install software on your network to track the number of prints per day.

-With all relevant information gathered, it is time to calculate the actual print costs your organization incurs per day.
+With all relevant information gathered, it is time to calculate the print costs your organization incurs daily.
 Below are four easy ways to do the calculations:

-1. Determine Manufacturer and Model Numbers.
-Cost per print calculations will vary based on the specific copy machine and manufacturer.
-The information is readily available on your copier, within the manual, or control panel of your computer.
+1. Determine Manufacturer and Model Numbers: Cost per print calculations will vary based on the specific copy machine and manufacturer.
+The information is readily available on your copier, within your computer's manual, or control panel.

-2. Determine the Yield per Cartridge.
-If you purchased your copier from a reliable manufacturer, the page yield figures will be available on their website or on the side of their cartridge pack.
-Different page yield figures are provided for both black and white printing and color printing.
+2. Determine the Yield per Cartridge: If you purchased your copier from a reliable manufacturer, the page yield figures will be available on their website or the side of their cartridge pack.
+Different page yield figures are provided for black and white printing and color printing.

-3. Determine the Price of Each Toner Cartridge.
-To get the exact costs per print, you will need to identify the cost of each cartridge you are using.
+3. Determine the Price of Each Toner Cartridge: To get the exact costs per print, you will need to identify the cost of each cartridge you are using.
 This information is available from the manufacturer or your office supplier.
-Determine the cost of each toner separately for accuracy purposes.
+Determine the price of each toner separately for accuracy purposes.

-4. Calculate the Cost per Print.
-Once you have gathered all the information above, you will be able to calculate the cost per print.
+4. Calculate the Cost per Print: Once you have gathered all the information above, you can calculate the cost per print.
 For black and white costs, the formula below will apply:

 Factors That Impact Printing Costs

-On the face value, you may think that printing expense is obvious for your organization since the only actual expenses considered are costs of copier, supplies, and service.
-Although these costs are relevant to printing costs, they represent a part of the overall costs.
+On the face value, you may think that printing expense is evident for your organization since the only actual expenses are the copier, supplies, and service costs.
+Although these costs are relevant to printing costs, they represent a part of them.

 True printing costs also include soft costs such as the life-cycle of the copiers and employee burden rate.